Probate Q&A Series

 When someone dies owning property in North Carolina and in another state, you handle probate in both places.
 North Carolina opens a primary estate administration for assets located here.
 You follow Chapter 28A of the North Carolina General Statutes.

-For property outside North Carolina, you must open an ancillary administration in the state where that property sits.
+For property outside North Carolina, you generally must open an ancillary administration in the state where that property sits.
 Under N.C.
-Gen. Stat. § 28A-9-1, a personal representative may serve in the other state as an ancillary administrator.
+Gen. Stat. § 28A-9-1, a domiciliary personal representative may exercise in North Carolina all powers of a local personal representative and may maintain actions and proceedings in North Carolina subject to the requirements of Article 9.

 The main steps are: